peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of this summary) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".

- * In the following cases, if the transfer encoding is absent or declared as 7bit, 8-bit bytes are still allowed:
+ * In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed:

  * (a) The preamble and epilogue of multipart messages, which will be ignored.

  * (b) If the charset is declared to be  `utf-8` .

- * (c) If the content type is "text/html" and the charset is declared to be  `ascii` ,  `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).
+ * (c) If the content type is "text/html" and the charset is declared to be  `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).

  * (d) In non-MIME message bodies and in text/plain message bodies.
 Any 8-bit bytes are replaced with the substitute character byte (0x1a).

- * If the first line of the message starts with the word "From" followed by a space, it is skipped.
+ * If the first line of the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) followed by either the end of line or a character other than colon, that line is skipped.

  * The name  `ascii`  is treated as a synonym for `us-ascii` , despite being a reserved name under RFC 2046.
 The name  `cp1252`  is treated as a synonym for  `windows-1252` , even though it's not an IANA registered alias.